isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 {:start="50"}
 50. Let me perhaps illustrate the point with reference to one firm’s example and experience.
 This firm is Albakri LLC, a small SLP.
 Instead of copying and pasting from past MS Word documents, the firm created its own matter templates and listed all the tasks relevant to a particular matter on the LTP.
 This enables its new associates to familiarise themselves independently with the firm’s processes and workflow.
 It not only frees up the partners’ time to supervise and train the associates, but also helps to institutionalise the firm’s know-how and knowledge bank.
-The firm’s templates are now in a cloud-based repository, instead of the email archives of the individual lawyers, so that there is more institutional knowledge even when lawyers might leave the firm and new ones come in.
+The firm’s templates are now in a cloud-based repository, instead of the email archives of the individual lawyers, so that there is more institutional knowledge even when lawyers leave the firm and new ones come in.
 This has saved 50% of the onboarding time for new matters.
 Seeing its usefulness, the firm has also contributed a matter template on probate.
 This is now publicly available through the LTP.
-Firms, after seeing how it works for them, can decide that they want to contribute a template which will then be shared across on LTP, and so other firms can access this, and eventually level up using these best practices that are shared on the LTP.
+So, firms after seeing how it works for them, can decide that they want to contribute a template which will then be shared across on LTP.
+Other firms can access this, and eventually level up using these best practices that are shared on the LTP.

 {:start="51"}
 51. Moving forward, we plan to enhance the LTP with more features desired by SLPs.
 We have constantly taken soundings from them, to check on how they have used it, and what else they would like to see.
-For example, come April this year, the LTP will be able to process information from systems, such as eLitigation and ACRA, and also integrated with Sign with SingPass.
+For example, come April this year, the LTP will be able to process information from systems, such as eLitigation and ACRA; and also integrated with Sign with SingPass.

 <u><i>Legal Industry Digital Plan</i></u>